CS3715-Group11/CS-3716-Project/Readme.md

 5. enter "java loginFrame"

 All the documentation can be found in Documentation folder.
-The source code can be found in the Source_code folder.
+The source code can be found in the Interface folder.